what we do

 At our secret headquarters in room A304 of the Levine Science Research Center on the Duke University campus in Durham, North Carolina, we use the nematode Caenorhabditis elegans, a versatile model organism, as well as cells in culture in experiments aimed at improving environmental health.
 Our efforts range from studying the effects of environmental stressors at the molecular and cellular level to effects on the organism as a whole.
 We have a special interest in mitochondria, and mitochondrial and nuclear DNA damage.
 By collaborating with other researchers, we also study environmental health in people, other model organisms, and ecosystems.

-If you are unfamiliar with environmental toxicology, mitochondria and mitochondrial DNA, nanomaterials, or C. elegans (“worms”) and would like a short introduction, click the links below for brief in
+If you are unfamiliar with environmental toxicology, mitochondria and mitochondrial DNA, nanomaterials, or C. elegans (“worms”) and would like a short introduction, click the links below for brief introductions.

 We have joined forces with other Duke ecoteams to battle eco-evil: